logo

 6. Begin applying to open positions.

-For some careers in adult education, including adult education at community colleges, candidates should have at least a master’s degree in education or a related subject, preferably with a concentration in adult and continuing education.
-An adult and continuing education degree prepares students to teach using methods geared specifically towards the needs of adult students.
+For some careers in adult education, including positions at community colleges, candidates should have at least a master’s degree.
+An adult and continuing education degree prepares students to teach using methods specifically designed to meet the needs of adult students.
 Many prospective educators earn this master’s degree through classes online and in the evenings while working.
 There are also graduate-level certification programs that can qualify students to pursue adult and continuing education positions.

 Helpful Skills and Experience

-The qualifications for becoming an adult and continuing education professional vary widely.
-If you are teaching at the postsecondary level, you likely need a graduate or postgraduate degree and/or certification in the field you wish to teach.
-Experience working in an industry related to the subject area(s) taught may also be helpful.
+Experience working in an industry related to the subject area(s) taught is helpful.
 Teachers of adult and continuing education subjects that commonly require licensing, such as nursing, should hold the appropriate credentials.
 Educators should have excellent communication and writing skills as well as flexibility and patience with adult learners.

 Possible Job Titles for This Career